KeiranHines/Pacman-AI-Contest/README.md

 # Pacman-AI-Contest
-This repository holds the recording related to my team, It_Depends, in RMITs AI pacman contest of semester 1 2017.
+This repository holds the recording related to my team, It_depends, in RMITs AI pacman contest of semester 1 2017.
 Due to restrictions from the host, UC Berkeley I am unable to share the code used to create the team. as such I am hosting the recording and the code provided by UC Berkeley to view the replays.
 Original contest design and specifications are available at http://ai.berkeley.edu/contest.html